octoenergy/import-recursion-demo/README.md

 It shows how a chain of imports (i.e. one module imports another, which imports another, which imports another) will cause a `RecursionError` to be raised if the Python recursion limit is not high enough.

+Raising the recursion limit above around 10,000 seems to have no effect: the maximum import chain possible seems to be 1,259.
+However, it is possible to import longer chains if some of the modules have already been imported.

-The relationship appears to be linear, and for every additional import in the chain the recursion limit needs to be raised by around 8.
+The relationship appears to be linear for chains below 1,249: every additional import in the chain the recursion limit needs to be raised by around 8.

 # System dependencies